-In sharp contrast with the other occupations (peasants, businessmen/women, and unemployed), fulltime employed respondents were of the view that market forces should make the decisions on tourism development in the study area.
+In sharp contrast with the other occupations (peasants, businessmen/women, and unemployed), full-time employed respondents were of the view that market forces should make the decisions on tourism development in the study area.
 In particular, the respondents with college or university education (though few in number) rejected the idea of an elected committee, the second popularly accepted idea based on overall mean scores, but embraced the idea of market forces.
 In contrast, those with secondary, primary or no formal education sup ported the former idea and rejected the latter.
 Furthermore, the results also show that the respondents who had no formal education generally did not like the idea that the MNRT/TANAPA should make decisions on tourism development in the study area.

-Community participation in the decision-making process of the community conservation service project

-Respondents were also asked to state their views about who should make decisions on general matters about the (CCS) project in their area.
-The responses were again examined by assigning ranks based on the mean scores of each variable (Table 4).
+Community participation in the decision-making process of the community conservation service project were again examined by assigning ranks based on the mean scores of each variable (Table 4).
 Similar to the results in Table 2 (about who should decide on tourism establishments), the overall mean scores of five out of six statements examined were above 3, indicating that the respondents' level of agreement with the ideas suggested was overall, above average.
 Similarly, the overall mean score for the statement, 'market forces' was below 3, suggesting that the respondents' level of agreement with this idea was, overall, below average.
 In other words, the idea was not supported by the respondents.